Millstream Chichester National Park: Yindjibarndi people

 Aside from its highly important spiritual significance, Millstream was an important campsite for inter-tribal meetings.
 The Fortescue River provided food and water, particularly during drier months.
-Along the river, Indigenous people had a varied diet of red meat, fish, reptiles, grubs, eggs, honey fruits and root vegetables.
+Along the river, Aboriginal people had a varied diet of red meat, fish, reptiles, grubs, eggs, honey fruits and root vegetables.
 Extensive areas were burnt to create natural paddocks and attract kangaroos.
 The dry climate meant that knowledge of the locations of waterholes was important.
-The Indigenous people (Ngardangarli) were skilled in land management and were nomadic within their traditional boundaries.
+The Aboriginal people (Ngardangarli) were skilled in land management and were nomadic within their traditional boundaries.

 Yindjibarndi and Ngarluma people continue to come to the park to spend time on country and to carry out customary activities.
 They are also represented on the Jirndawurrunhs Park Council which, in association with the Department of Parks and Wildlife, manages the strategic direction of the park.